 Classic Fit Suit

 For those who don’t want to overthink the process, a classic fit suit is the way to go.
 Comfortable in feel and unfettered in design, this popular men’s suit type provides breathability without resorting to a loose or unkempt aesthetic–they don’t call it “classic” for nothing.
-An easy choice if you want something that’s perfect for the office Monday to Friday, but with a jacket that can be put with chinos for a smart casual weekend look.
+An easy choice if you want something that’s perfect for the office Monday to Friday, but with a suit jacket that can be put with chinos for a smart casual weekend look.
 It’s safe to say, classic suits will never go out of style.

 Modern Fit Suit

 If you don’t think you can pull off the slim fit suit just yet, but want to nevertheless exude a heightened sartorial sensibility, by all means consider the modern fit suit.
-It hovers squarely in the realm between slim fit and classic fit, and thereby delivers a tight look with breathing room to spare.
+This style hovers squarely in the realm between slim fit and classic fit, and thereby delivers a tight look with breathing room to spare.
 If you get the material and the accessories right then you can make this work for just about any occasion.
 Modern suit designs are made to conquer any outing, from casual to dressy.